tonidy/pa-cli/README.md

         pa find show  - search and show password pa find edit  - search and edit password pa find del   - search and delete password

+    > how does cross-platform support work?

+      pa automatically detects your operating system and uses:
+      - macOS: Keychain for credential storage
+      - Linux: libsecret/secret-tool for credential storage
+      - Windows: Credential Manager via PowerShell

+      set PA_NO_KEYRING=1 to disable credential storage
+      and use traditional file-based keys only.

     > where are my passwords?